 Summer (mid-June to mid-September)

-The days are cloudless and sunny, but temperatures can soar, making touring during the day uncomfortable, especially in Pompeii and Herculaneum.
-During these months, opt to spend the hottest hours of the afternoon relaxing on the beach or poolside and tour in the cooler morning or evening hours.
+The days are cloudless and sunny in this part of Italy, but average temperatures can soar in the summer months, making touring during the day uncomfortable, especially in Pompeii and Herculaneum.
+During these months, opt to spend the hottest hours of the afternoon relaxing at a beach club or poolside and tour in the cooler morning or evening hours.
 Shops, bars, and restaurants stay open until late into the night, and hotel prices peak during the summer season.